rukkal/static-stl/README.md

 **How was SSTL born?**

-I currently make a living from programming CPU-intensive algorithms on an embedded system with quite tight memory constraints.
-In that system I can't have a heap, since it would at least require some extra memory that I can't afford.
-As a consequence, many of the much-loved STL components can't be used, since they heavily rely on dynamic memory allocations.
+I used to make a living from programming CPU-intensive algorithms on an embedded system with quite tight memory constraints.
+In that system I couldn't have a heap, since it would have required some extra memory that I couldn't afford.
+As a consequence I couldn't use many of the much-loved STL components, since they heavily rely on dynamic memory allocations.
 To make up for this lack of abstractions I started to reimplement some STL components.

-It was fun and relatively quick to reimplement std::vector, however I realized that reimplementing other abstractions such as std::unordered_map would have been more involved.
-So I looked about for some existing work and I came across the Embedded Template Library (ETL) of John Wellbelove.
-The ETL provides fixed-capacity reimplementations of many STL containers as well as other generic components.
-Exactly what I needed one might think!
-Not quite... unfortunately the ETL has some characteristics that don't really fit my needs:
-- Performs runtime checks.
-- Part of the library uses virtual functions.
-- Doesn't leverage move semantics and perfect forwarding (doesn't leverage modern C++ features in general and will keep doing so in order not to break compatibility with the slow vendors of C++ compilers for embedded systems).
-- Memory footprint of components is not always as small as it might be.
-- No customizable allocation policies (pools used to allocate nodes of linked lists and BSTs).

-In my case the runtime checks, the virtuals and the lack of move semantics and perfect forwarding were especially undesired.
-In fact having such additional runtime overheads in my algorithms' hotspots would have blown up my CPU usage.
-To fix these issues I decided to develop my own static STL library and so the SSTL was born!
-I started to develop the SSTL from a duplication of the ETL, thus many STL reimplementations of John were straight ready to be used at my company (at least in the non-performance-critical code).
-Thank you John for making this possible!
-However, I plan on either reimplement from scratch or drastically refactor many of the components that where originally in the ETL.